Signed in as:

 If you are interested in adopting this smart girl, reach out to us.

 Matilda, formerly, Rebel came to us from San Bernardino County Shelter.
 She was in an outdoor kennel overheating being overweight AND with a severe case of pneumonia!
 She was found as a stray in the city of Rialto.
 We think she is about nine.
 We were working with the shelter for about two weeks but she was not available as another rescue put a hold on her.
 When the rescue did not show up, the shelter called me and we picked her up the same day, then took her to Prescott Animal Hospital (PAH) to receive treatment for pneumonia.
 It was so bad we were not sure she was going to make it but she did pull through.
-She is 96 pounds so we need to get some of that weight off of her now that she beat pneumonia.
+She was 96 pounds and we have successfully been able to get a lot of that weight off of her now that she beat pneumonia.
 Matilda “Tilly” was in quarantine for a brief time in the large upstairs laundry room.
 Tilly decided her quarantine time was up and she made her way to the house.
 She is a sweet and determined GSD.

 Est DOB 3.27.2013 | Rescued 4.27.2024